Sihui/japan_sept_2016/day1.md

 Matt and I were, in Katherine's words, so grumpy that it scared her.
 We got back to the station, failed to navigate back to the part packed with tons of food shops, ended up getting Ekibenes from a small shop, got back to the mall and ate there because the station was so crowded that there was no place for us to sit and eat.

 ![](day1/IMG_20160904_214125.jpg)
-Here comes my first meal in Japan!
+Here comes my first <a name="first_meal">meal</a> in Japan!
 Looking at the picture still makes me hungry now 😂

 After resting a bit in the mall, we went to the post office.
 Man, look at all these postcards! 😱
 ![](day1/IMG_20160904_224447.jpg)